V.K. Murthy brought ‘magic to images’

 Jayant Kaikini describes cinematographer V.K.
 Murthy, who passed away on Monday, as a “visionary.”
 After all, he showed his audience “not just visuals but visions” through his sensitive work in the black-and-white masterpieces of Guru Dutt, says the poet and lyricist.

-Mr. Kaikini was among the handful of people from the Kannada film industry who were at the old house of Murthy at Shankarapuram in south Bangalore to pay their last respects on Monday afternoon to the recipient of Dadasaheb Phalke Award.
+Mr. Kaikini was among the handful of people from the Kannada film industry gathered at Mr. Murthy’s old house at Shankarapuram in south Bangalore to pay their last respects on Monday afternoon to the stalwart cinematographer.Simplicity personified

-Murthy was not a man to flaunt his achievements and his passing away at the ripe old age of 91 did not quite hit television headlines the way most news related to film personalities do.
+Mr. Murthy, recipient of the Dadasaheb Phalke Award, was not a man to flaunt his achievements, and his passing away at the ripe old age of 91 did not quite hit television headlines the way most news related to film personalities do.

-“He had a simplicity about him that belied his association with filmdom,” recalls Uma Rao, the author of his biography Bisilu Kolu .
+“He had a simplicity about him that belied his association with filmdom,” recalls Uma Rao, author of his biography, Bisilu Kolu.

-Filmmaker Rajendra Singh Babu, who was closely associated with Murthy for 40 years and persuaded him to do cinematography for Huvu Hannu , regrets that Karnataka ignored Murthy despite his sterling achievements.
-“We had a lot to learn from him, but unfortunately we didn’t,” he says.
+Filmmaker Rajendra Singh Babu, closely associated with Mr. Murthy for 40 years, regrets that Karnataka ignored Mr. Murthy despite his sterling achievements.
+“We had a lot to learn from him, but unfortunately we didn’t,” he rues.Fond memories